Skip to content

 November 24, 1995, Trooper Johnny Gordon Adkins, Kentucky State Police, suffered a fatal heart attack while responding to a domestic disturbance call.

-November 24, 1999, the Fayette County attorney dropped obscenity charges against The Kentucky Theatre in downtown Lexington acknowledging they would not be able to prove their obscenity case.
+On November 24, 1999, the Fayette County attorney dropped obscenity charges against The Kentucky Theatre in downtown Lexington, acknowledging they could not prove their obscenity case.

 November 24, 2012, Joker Phillips coached his last game for Kentucky football in a losing effort against the Volunteers 37-13.
-He coached for three years to go 13-24.
+He coached for three seasons and went 13-24.

 November 24, 2016, with another drive-by shooting and another death of a young black man, Louisville marked their 112th homicide, the highest one-year total since 1960, since the city began keeping such records.
 Two homicides happened earlier in the day at the traditional Juice Bowl in Shawnee Park, where people gathered to smoke meats and have motorcycle races.
 Louisville Mayor Greg Fischer attended and stood 20 feet away when the shootings occurred.

-On November 24, 2020, the coronavirus hysteria hit a new high, and things got crazy around Turkey Day.
-UK Chandler Medical Center closed five operating rooms to get ready for a possible surge the Thanksgiving holidays might have brought.
-It never happened, reminiscent of the $7 million-dollar mobile hospital UK built, and not one patient received care.
-Kentucky announced two more state prisoners died for a total of 15.
-The state ordered a Lexington coffee shop to close for not following state mandates and two families sued the governor for a mandate that limited indoor gatherings to eight people.
+On November 24, 2020, the coronavirus hysteria hit a new high.
+Things got crazy around Turkey Day.
+UK Chandler Medical Center closed five operating rooms to prepare for a possible surge that never happened over the holidays, reminiscent of UK’s $7 million mobile hospital that never saw a patient.
+The state ordered a Lexington coffee shop to close for not following state mandates.
+Two families sued the governor for mandating indoor gatherings to eight people.
+Meanwhile, many families stayed apart.

 Positives: 2,690 / 162,838